fortrabbit/help/docs/mysql.md

 ### Limits

 Each App has one database named like the App.
 There are no privileges to `CREATE DATABASE`.
 Please mind that `CREATE SCHEMA` requires the same permission.

+### Using MySQL functions, procedures and triggers

+By default you don't have permissongs to create MySQL functions, procedures and triggers as it requires SUPER privileges.
+We enable it on request for dedicated MySQL plans (Pro Stack only).

 ## Troubleshooting MySQL